Collective Quantum Batteries and Charger-Battery Setup in Open Quantum Systems: Impact of Inter-Qubit Interactions, Dissipation, and Quantum Criticality: Two central spins as charger and battery

 In Fig.~\ref{fig:Ergotropy_time_2CentralSpin_model_CB}, the time evolution of the ergotropy of the battery qubit for different values of magnetic field strengths $\lambda$ is depicted.
 The ergotropy exhibits an oscillatory behavior.
-Due to the interaction of the battery with the charger, the erogtropy initially increases, indicating charging of the battery.
+Due to the interaction of the battery with the charger, the ergotropy initially increases, indicating charging of the battery.
 The ergotropy drops again due to its interaction with the environment, and this cycle continues.
 An interesting observation is made at the critical point $\lambda_c = 1.0$.
 At this point, the ergotropy decays rapidly at longer times, which indicates that the environment has a greater impact on its dissipation than its charging via the charger, and the battery almost completely loses the work that can be extracted from it, as ergotropy approaches zero in the long-time limit.
 The recharging of the battery here could be attributed to the non-Markovian system-bath interactions.
 At the critical point, this non-Markovian effect is highly suppressed, resulting in critical discharging.
+In Fig.~\ref{fig:Ergotropy_time_2CentralSpin_model_CB}(b) the ergotropy is plotted for a higher number of bath spins interacting with the charger and the battery at the critical coupling, where a consistent behavior of the ergotropy emerges, that is, the ergotropy decreases at the critical coupling and also with the increase in the bath spins.

 Further, to investigate the behavior of the battery qubit near the critical point, we analyze the variation of ergotropy with the magnetic field strength, as shown in Fig.~\ref{fig:Ergotropy_lamda_2CentralSpin_model_CB}.
 At $t=20$, the ergotropy profile as a function of the magnetic-field strength is nearly stationary.
 For longer evolution times, for example, at $t = 40, 60$, and $80$, local minima appear at several $\lambda$ values, while the ergotropy at large $\lambda$ values remains close to its earlier time values.
 However, at the critical point $\lambda_c = 1$, a sharp and pronounced minimum is observed, particularly at longer times, corresponding to the lowest ergotropy and a significantly larger drop than at other $\lambda$ values.